miGenjutsu/python-bootcamp/day02-data-types/README.md

 ## Description

 Day 02 of 100, on this day alot of the basic form of python was explained.
-After today using Python I'm now able to do basic python abilities like `print` to screen a message, recieve `user input` from keyboard, and a full understanding of `variables` and the importance of using them.
+After today using Python I'm now able to understand and use to my advantage basic `Data Types`.

 In this directory contains all the needed examples of todays learning activity and well placed commenting for later reference.